- Can I assert that an element is not on the page?

 - If you are familiar with CSS or XPath selectors, you can try creating a custom find assertion.

 There is no direct way to assert whether a page or image has fully loaded.
-If there is an element or element property/attribute in the DOM that consistently indicates that the page/image is fully loaded, it could be used as a workaround to assert "loadedness."
+One workaround is to assert on an element, element property, or element attribute that consistently indicates that the page or image is fully loaded.
 Ultimately, it depends on how your page works